aragostinho/AWSmS/README.md

 # Service Layer
 In AWSmS.Service project there are the following objects:

 - Message: The message containing the properties MessageText, PhoneNumber, MessageType and SenderId.
-The SenderId working depends on each country, please check if your country can use SenderId on: https://docs.aws.amazon.com/sns/latest/dg/sms_supported-countries.html
+The SenderId depends on each country, please check if your country can use SenderId on: https://docs.aws.amazon.com/sns/latest/dg/sms_supported-countries.html

 - MessageContract: DesignContract to verify well filled properties
 - MessageType: Promotional or Transacion SMS